BasavaG/MasterThesis/README.md

 # MasterThesis :
-Author : Basavaraj Prakash Gangadhar
+Author : Basavaraj Prakash Gangadhar,

 This repository contains the codes and notebooks used for master thesis.

 # Hardware :